Office of Research

 f.
 Nomination Carryover

 i.
 The credentials of a nominee not selected for the award will automatically be reconsidered the next year.
-The individual will be given the opportunity to update materials.
+The individual will be given the opportunity to update materials, excluding letters of recommendations.
 After the second year, consideration will be given to an individual only if renominated.

 g.
 Time Frame